Bioengineering – 50th Anniversary

 What is Healthcare Science all about?

-Rapid advances in technology mean that Healthcare Science is now one of the fastest moving, most exciting and challenging areas in the NHS.
 The NHS relies on Healthcare Scientists to help find out exactly what’s wrong with patients, recommend what needs to be done to help them and, in many cases treat them too.
 They also develop and test new, sophisticated technology and techniques to provide safer and more effective ways to diagnose and manage medical problems and improve patient care.
-While Healthcare Scientists represent only around 5% of the total workforce in the NHS in Scotland, almost 80% of patient diagnoses can be attributed to their work.
-Their work is constantly evolving as science and technology advances at an ever faster pace.
-They are at the forefront of innovation providing newer, better, safer ways to care for patients.
+While Healthcare Scientists represent only around 5% of the total workforce in the NHS in Scotland, it has been estimated that almost 80% of patient diagnoses can be attributed to their work.
+Their work is constantly evolving as science and technology rapidly advances.
+They are at the forefront of innovation providing safer, more effective ways to care for patients.

 Healthcare Science at the SMART Centre